iafisher/drill/README.md

 e.g. in case there is a typo in the question text.

 If all else fails, you can directly edit the results file that is created for each quiz.

+## Development
+Run the test suite with `./t`.
+Any arguments provided will be passed to `cargo test`.